What Is Teaching Unplugged And How Do I Do It?

 Once that has been covered adequately – which may take the whole lesson if you want it to – you start a new conversation topic and do it all again.

-So you can see that these lessons are not just conversations.
-At the same time, just because you don’t have paper or technology doesn’t mean you have to talk the entire lesson.
-Come up with activities that can be done without resources in order to practice any language that comes up.
+These lessons are not just conversations.
+Just because you don’t have paper or technology doesn’t mean you have to talk the entire lesson.
+Come up with activities that can be done without resources to practice any language that comes up.
 Buzz group discussions, debates, and vocabulary games all work well with these lessons.

-If Teaching Unplugged sounds a bit more than you can handle, fear not: it is not as difficult as it may sound.
+If Teaching Unplugged sounds a bit more than you can handle, fear not: it’s not as difficult as it sounds.
 If we break it down to its basics all Teaching Unplugged is telling us to do is go easy on the resources and focus more on the students.
-We are always striving to be more student-centered anyway, and Dogme is the perfect way to practice what we preach.
+We’re always striving to be more student-centered anyway, and Dogme is the perfect way to practice what we preach.

-If you are not comfortable with doing an entire Dogme lesson, test the waters a bit first by allocating 20 minutes or so to doing a Dogme activity.
+If you’re not comfortable with doing an entire Dogme lesson, test the waters a bit first by allocating 20 minutes or so to doing a Dogme language teaching activity.
 Once you’ve seen how capable you are of doing that, you’ll graduate to entire lessons in no time.
 But even doing a few activities Dogme-style will help you make your classes be more learner-centered and less paper-driven.

 [Disclaimer: No cats were hurt in the writing of this blog post.]